warriors-life/yokohama-proxy/README.md

 - `$NGINX_AUTH_USERS` - path to users and passwords file used for authentication.

 Following environment variables are set in Dockerfile, but can be changed:
-- `$NGINX_DOMAIN_NAME` - the domain name of the website, defaults to `warriorslife.site`.
 - `$NGINX_USER` - the user that NGINX uses, defaults to `nginx`.
 - `$NGINX_ACCESS_LOG` and `$NGINX_ERROR_LOG` - files where NGINX logs requests and errors, default to `/var/log/nginx/access.log` and `/var/log/nginx/error.log`, which are symbolic links to `stdout` and `stderr`.
 - `$NGINX_ENVSUBST_TEMPLATE_DIR` - directories, where template NGINX configs are placed (final configs are placed in `/etc/nginx`), defaults to `/nginx-configs-templates`.

 The following is expected from the backends:
 - Correctly respond to GET, HEAD, and POST requests to dynamic resources (`$NGINX_MAIN_BACKEND`) and WebSocket requests to WebSocket resources (`$NGINX_CHAT_BACKEND` and `$NGINX_GAME_BACKEND`).
-- Correctly manage TLS Early Data by preventing request resubmission (processing the`Early-Data` header passed).
+- Correctly manage TLS Early Data by preventing request resubmission (processing the `Early-Data` header passed).
 - Correctly process `Origin` and `Referer` headers (preventing requests that shouldn't come from external sites).
 - Correctly manage application-level rate-limiting.
 - Correctly manage `ETag` and `If-None-Match` headers for cacheable resources.
 Cacheable resources should also return correct `Cache-Control` header (uncacheable should return the `Cache-Control` header passed).